sunilnanda/wordpress/README.md

 ## Yoast SEO - Allow empty categories in Sitemap

 By default, [Yoast SEO plugin](https://en-au.wordpress.org/plugins/wordpress-seo/) exclude empty taxonomy from sitemap.
-If you want to include them in sitemap put following code in your `function.php`
+If you want to include them in sitemap put following code in your `functions.php`

 ```